See and Do in Paris

-The expansive Jardin des Plantes is a beautiful botanical garden for expats to relax in; the more adventurous can explore its Labyrinth maze.
+The expansive Jardin des Plantes is a beautiful botanical garden for expats to relax in.
+The more adventurous can also explore its labyrinth maze.

 Built by Louis XIV in 1670, Les Invalides dome is the burial site for many of France's war heroes, including the famous Napoleon Bonaparte.

-The ultramodern Pompidou Centre is home to the Musée National d'Art Modern, as well as cinemas and theatres that host a variery of arts performances.
+The ultramodern Pompidou Centre is home to the Musée National d'Art Moderne, as well as cinemas and theatres that host a variety of arts performances.

 This is the place for expats to see a vast collection of art from the 19th and early 20th centuries, including art-nouveau, impressionist and post-impressionist pieces.